Zaneham/Ternary_inference/paper/PAPER.md

 ### 5.3 Epistemic Ternary: A Three-Valued Logic for AI

-We propose extending this insight to the output layer through what we call Epistemic Ternary outputs.
-Rather than forcing a probability distribution over vocabulary tokens, we introduce three semantic channels:
+I propose extending this insight to the output layer through what I call Epistemic Ternary outputs.
+Rather than forcing a probability distribution over vocabulary tokens, I introduce three semantic channels:

 | Channel | Meaning | Action |
 |---------|---------|--------|